SmarterApp/RDW_Documentation/docs/Runbook.md

 The [Annotated Configuration](../config/rdw-ingest-migrate-reporting.yml) describes the properties and their effects.

 #### Deployment Spec
 The default max heap size is -Xmx512m because this service requires more memory.
 If the system is configured for a larger batch size (e.g. 4000 instead of 2000), the memory may have to be increased.
+The off-heap is about 160MB so the container should have a memory limit of at least 800M.
-The [Sample Kubernetes Spec](../deploy/migrate-reporting-service.yml) runs a single replica with larger memory request.
+The [Sample Kubernetes Spec](../deploy/migrate-reporting-service.yml) runs a single replica with a larger memory limit.

 <a name="migrate-olap"></a>